Names released in a officer-involved fatal shooting

 Per department policy, Keen said, Noel has been placed on administrative leave.

-Vigo County Prosecutor Terry Modesitt asked the Indiana State Police to conduct the investigaton.
+Vigo County Prosecutor Terry Modesitt asked the Indiana State Police to conduct the investigation.

 Police were dispatched to the home on First Avenue to investigate a domestic disturbance.
 Keen said the 911 call came from a male caller inside the residence.